 Just plain wrong

 While working with a particularly rowdy team, Tara R. found herself facing an expense report from a group of employees that seemed seriously suspect.
 “They tried to expense strippers…and they masked that as booze, which they also couldn’t expense,” she says.
 Needless to say, that expense wasn’t accepted.
-Keep these office party etiquette tips in mind the next time you’re celebrating with your colleagues.

 We’re all for education but…